Cross-platform digital filters in Rust¶

 sos::{butter2,butter4,butter6}- Provides orders 2, 4, and 6 for

-f32andf64 - SOS coefficients are interpolated vs cutoff frequency from a lookup table
+f32andf64 - Fast filter creation: SOS coefficients are interpolated vs cutoff frequency from a lookup table

 - Cutoff frequency region of validity is enforced and tested for each combination of filter order and float type